crate/cloud-reference/docs/azure-plans.rst

 At the same time, the plans also offer flexibility, since your use case may change.
 Not only is it possible to switch plans, but within a given plan you can scale the required capacity for a cluster up or down.
-In order to make it transparent and yet easy to use, this scaling is measured in terms of database throughput units (DTUs).
+In order to make it transparent and yet easy to use, this scaling is measured in terms of Database Transaction Units (DTUs).

 This reference gives a brief description of each plan and subsequently explains the meaning and usage of DTUs for scaling and pricing within each plan.
 In this